marcomanoppo/Bitcoin-HRRV-GP-Ratio/README.md

 # Bitcoin-HRRV-GP-Ratio

-Python script to generate bitcoin HRRV and GP Ratio by using blockchain.com data source.
+Python scripts to generate bitcoin HRRV and GP Ratio by using blockchain.com data source.

+Plot.ly package is then utilized to embed the chart on a wordpress site.

 Full explanation can be found on: